tesla3327/michaelnthiessen/src/pages/this-is-undefined/index.md

 this is undefined
 ```

-Don't worry, you're not alone -- I've run into this issue countless times, but I eventually figured out how to avoid it.
+Don't worry, you're not alone -- I've run into this issue countless times, and I'll show you just how to solve it.

 **The likely cause of this is that you're mixing up your usage of _regular functions_ and _arrow functions_.
 My guess is that you're using an arrow function.
 If you replace the arrow function with a regular function it will probably fix the issue for you.**